Looks Are Deceiving

 Let’s go back, say 10 years ago!

-That is when I hit full on Menopause.
-A decade ago I was at the age of 40, and initially had minimal symptoms.
+That is when I hit Menopause.
+I was at the age of 40, and initially had minimal symptoms.
 At the time, I was a busy mom with a 13-month-old baby, trying to juggle motherhood, work, and life.
 I thought I was healthy.
 I ate well (or so I believed), stayed active, and took supplements.
 I truly thought I had everything under control.

 What I didn’t know back then was just how much hormonal support my body actually needed.

-• Plaque builds up in your heart arteries, increasing your risk of heart attack
+• Plaque can build up in your heart arteries, increasing your risk of heart attack

 • Bone loss accelerates, raising your risk of osteoporosis and fractures.